vettloffah/woo-swell-migrate/README.md

  * each product.
  */
 await ws.attachImagesToProducts();

+/**
+ * Migrate customers in batches.
+Duplicate records will be skipped.
+ * This uses the swell `migrate` flag, which is faster for large record sets.
+ * Specify number of woocommerce pages to migrate per batch.
+Swell recommends
+ * less than 1,000 records per batch, which would be 100 pages at the default
+ * 10 records per page in woocommerce.
+ */
+ await ws.migrateCustomers({ pagesPerBatch: 50 })

 ```
 After that, your store should be pretty close to what it is in WooCommerce, assuming your woocommerce store hasn't been too customized.